arturdomek/voice-control/README.md

 Note:
 This is an early version of program.
-For now it is possible to control the music player Clementine using the command "play" and "pause".
+For now it is possible to control the music player Clementine using the command "voice control play" and "voice control pause".
-For more information, check the file main.py in folder python_executor.
+For more information, check the file main.py in folder python_executor, where you can modify the list of commands.

 Use command:
 ./run.sh